The Shifter

 7th-level Avian Bloodline feature

-Whenever you have a flying speed, in normal form or
+Also, while you have a flying speed, you have

 13th-level Avian Bloodline feature